 Instant “ramen” noodles are popular food because they are convenient, quick to prepare, cheap, and tasty.
 Many people probably think that instant noodles are not that bad or at least not as bad as eating a burger or fries.
 Some may even think that they are healthy because they are “just noodles.”

-The world’s first instant noodles were called “Chicken Ramen” which were made in Japan in 1958, according to the World Instant Noodles Association.
-Since then instant noodles have become a “global food” with as many as 270 million servings consumed every day.
+The world’s first instant noodles were called “Chicken Ramen,” which were made in Japan in 1958, according to the World Instant Noodles Association.
+Since then, instant noodles have become a “global food” with as many as 270 million servings consumed every day.
 Recently, its effects on health have been in the spotlight after an 18-year-old student died from stomach cancer after eating instant noodles every night for a number of years.

-So the question is, “Is it bad for your health or not?”
-We will examine five things that can happen to your body when you eat instant noodles and you can decide for yourself:
+So the question is “Is it bad for your health or not?”
+We will examine five things that can happen to your body when you eat instant noodles, and you can decide for yourself:

-1. Do Not Breakdown After Hours of Digestion
+1. Do Not Break Down After Hours of Digestion

 Dr. Braden Kuo of Massachusetts General Hospital used a pill-sized camera to find out what happens inside your stomach and digestive tract after you eat instant noodles.
-Due to preservatives, the instant noodles remained remarkably intact after two hours, much longer than the homemade ramen noodles which were used as a comparison.
+Due to preservatives, the instant noodles remained remarkably intact after two hours, much longer than the homemade ramen noodles that were used as a comparison.
 As a result, it puts a strain on your digestive system, which is forced to work for hours to break down this highly processed food.

 2. Prolonged Exposure to Toxic Additives